GraysonPlo/NDVIFinal/README.md

 # NDVI using R

-This project was created uisng the following tutorial: https://jdmwhite.github.io/Intro_to_Spatial/NDVI_time_series.html .
+This project was created using the following tutorial: https://jdmwhite.github.io/Intro_to_Spatial/NDVI_time_series.html .

 ## Introduction
 The scope of this project was to better familiarize myself with the workings of R and R packages.
 In this project I used MODISTools and API to pull raster data from the MODIS database.
 I utilized terra in order to plot and use the rasters.